cresset-template/cresset/README.md

 of installs and builds, the only way to keep it is to save it as an image and create a new container from the saved image.
-After a few iterations of this process, the resulting image becomes bloated and completely unreproducible.
+After a few iterations of this process, the resulting image becomes bloated and just as unreproducible as the local environments that they were meant to replace.

 Problems become even more evident when preparing for deployment.
 MLOps, defined as a set of practices that aims to deploy and maintain